 A good stock is the cornerstone of many great recipes.
 In this modern day we have somehow become convinced that we have to get our stock from the store, either in a can, cube or granules.

 The truth of the matter is that a good homemade stock is not only incredibly easy to make, it can be done for very little cost and geared exactly to your liking.

 Here is my base broth recipe using chicken, you can use the same base flavorings and quantities for any kind of kitchen scraps, let your imagination wander!

 In a large pot, combine:

-- 2 lbs chicken bones (think chicken backs, neck, ribs, thigh and drums from de-boning your own or just asking wherever you buy your chicken for extra bones) You can use either raw or the carcass from a cooked poultry (rotisserie chicken, Thanksgiving turkey maybe), the cooked remains will develop a deeper flavor than raw, and both are good.
+- 2 lbs chicken bones (think chicken backs, neck, ribs, thigh and drums from de-boning your own) You can use either raw or the carcass from a cooked poultry (rotisserie chicken, Thanksgiving turkey maybe), the cooked remains will develop a deeper flavor than raw, and both are good.

 - 1 gallon cold water

 - 1 medium onion quartered (No need to skin the onion here as long as the outside of the onion is clean - no dirt, the skin is only dried onion layers after all and have a lot of flavor)

 - 1-2 carrots cut in half (same as the onion - no need to peel, just give them a scrub and cut them so they fit in the pot)